RealTayy/bamazon/README.md

 # bamazon
-bamazon is a CLI that simulates an online store.
+bamazon is a CLI that simulates sales for an online store.
 It contains 3 programs which interact with the same database:
 * Customer
     * Can buy products from the store
 * Manager